DigiPie/kaya-folio/website/docs/nodejs-auto-reload.md

 title: NodeJS Auto-reload server
 ---

+Created on December 23, 2020

-*This document was migrated from [DigiDocs](https://digipie.github.io/digidocs/nodejs/auto-reload/)*
+_This document was migrated from [DigiDocs](https://digipie.github.io/digidocs/nodejs/auto-reload/)_

 **Problem:** Manually reloading the NodeJS server by hitting `Ctrl + C` and entering `npm start` repeatedly in development is exhausting.